DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-Next update will be on Tuesday 7 May.
+Next update will be on Sunday 12 May (at which point all matches will have been played, and the _alt-3_ table will of course agree **exactly** with the official league table).

 {% include leagues/england-premier-league/alt3-table.html %}